J-P-Dorman/game/README.md

 ## Adding things to queues
 As an example, let's say we want to get an NPC walking around.
-We'll call this character "Sasha".
+We'll call this character "Sarah".
 We can add a logic action to the logic queue that updates their position x amount every tick and a render action to the render queue that outputs their new position to the screen whenever a new frame is ready.

 We can create and use that action like so: